Status

 Persistent ID (will always link to the latest version): <http://w3id.org/ldac/pilars>

-To cite this document: (pending a publication) please use this:
+To cite this document (pending a publication), please use this:

 Sefton, P., et al. (2024).
 Protocols for Implementing Long-term Archival Repositories Services (PILARS).
-Retrieved from http://w3id.org/ldac/pilars
+Retrieved from http://w3id.org/ldac/pilars.

 More information and background is available at (RRKive.org)

-Protocols for Implementing Long-term Archival Repositories Services (PILARS) by Sefton et al is licensed under CC BY 4.0
+Protocols for Implementing Long-term Archival Repositories Services (PILARS) by Sefton et al. is licensed under CC BY 4.0

 Editor

-Peter Sefton p.sefton@uq.edu.au, University of Queensland, 0000-0002-3545-944X
+Peter Sefton, p.sefton@uq.edu.au, The University of Queensland, 0000-0002-3545-944X

 Contributors

-Moises Sacal Bonequi m.sacalbonequi@uq.edu.au, University of Queensland 0000-0002-4438-2755
+Moises Sacal Bonequi, m.sacalbonequi@uq.edu.au, The University of Queensland, 0000-0002-4438-2755

-Alex Ip, alex.ip@aarnet.edu.au, AARNet 0000-0001-8937-8904
+Alex Ip, alex.ip@aarnet.edu.au, AARNet, 0000-0001-8937-8904

-Michael Lynch, m.lynch@sydney.edu.au, University of Sydney 0000-0001-5152-5307
+Michael Lynch, m.lynch@sydney.edu.au, University of Sydney, 0000-0001-5152-5307

-Amanda Lawrence, amanda.lawrence@rmit.edu.au, RMIT 0000-0003-2194-8178
+Amanda Lawrence, amanda.lawrence@rmit.edu.au, RMIT, 0000-0003-2194-8178

-Julia Colleen Miller, julia.miller@anu.edu.au, The Australian National University http://orcid.org/0000-0002-8827-3825
+Julia Colleen Miller, julia.miller@anu.edu.au, Australian National University, 0000-0002-8827-3825

-Sam Hames, s.hames@uq.edu.au, University of Queensland 0000-0002-1824-2361
+Sam Hames, s.hames@uq.edu.au, The University of Queensland, 0000-0002-1824-2361

-Marissa Takahashi, marissa.takahashi@qut.edu.au, Queensland University of Technology 0000-0002-6695-7660
+Marissa Takahashi, marissa.takahashi@qut.edu.au, Queensland University of Technology, 0000-0002-6695-7660

-River Tae Smith, river.smith@monash.edu, Monash University 0000-0002-2118-3147
+River Tae Smith, river.smith@monash.edu, Monash University, 0000-0002-2118-3147

-Annie Cameron, anniec@wangkamaya.org.au, Wangka Maya PALC 0009-0007-5522-7121
+Annie Cameron, anniec@wangkamaya.org.au, Wangka Maya PALC, 0009-0007-5522-7121

-Mark Raadgever, m.raadgever@uq.edu.au, University of Queensland
+Mark Raadgever, m.raadgever@uq.edu.au, The University of Queensland

-Nick Thieberger, thien@unimelb.edu.au, University of Melbourne0000-0001-8797-1018
+Nick Thieberger, thien@unimelb.edu.au, University of Melbourne, 0000-0001-8797-1018

-Ben Foley, b.foley@uq.edu.au, University of Queensland 0000-0003-0879-9251
+Ben Foley, b.foley@uq.edu.au, The University of Queensland, 0000-0003-0879-9251

-Adam Bell, adam.bell@aarnet.edu.au AARNet, 0000-0003-2129-4776
+Adam Bell, adam.bell@aarnet.edu.au, AARNet, 0000-0003-2129-4776

-Janet McDougall, janet.mcdougall@anu.edu.au, The Australian National University 0000-0002-2151-2190
+Janet McDougall, janet.mcdougall@anu.edu.au, Australian National University, 0000-0002-2151-2190

-Michael Haugh, michael.haugh@uq.edu.au, University of Queensland, 0000-0003-4870-0850
+Michael Haugh, michael.haugh@uq.edu.au, The University of Queensland, 0000-0003-4870-0850

 Overview

-This document sets out protocols for the design and implementation of sustainable Archival Repository services to achieve “CAREful FAIRness”; i.e. to support the CARE (Carroll et al. (2020)) and FAIR (Wilkinson et al. (2016) principles).
+This document sets out protocols for the design and implementation of sustainable Archival Repository services to achieve “CAREful FAIRness”, i.e. to support the CARE (Carroll et al. (2020)) and FAIR (Wilkinson et al. (2016)) principles.

 • supporting research that follows the FAIR (Wilkinson et al. (2016)) principles in any discipline, and

-• archiving cultural-heritage.
+• archiving cultural heritage.

-These protocols are designed to work alongside the CARE principles (Carroll et al. (2020))) which operate at a governance level and the Reference Model for an Open Archival Information System (OAIS) (OAIS Reference Model (ISO 14721)” (n.d.) model.)
+These protocols are designed to work alongside the CARE principles (Carroll et al. (2020)), which operate at a governance level, and the Reference Model for an Open Archival Information System (OAIS) (OAIS Reference Model (ISO 14721)” (n.d.) model.)

 The technical goals to support the aims are: